Falklands Election, 19 candidates will dispute the 8 seats of Legislative Assembly

 The 15 candidates for Stanley are, (including those running for reelection)

-Peter Biggs (reelection)
+Biggs, Peter (reelection)

-Stacey Bragger
+Bragger, Stacey

-Grant Budd
+Budd, Grant

-Dean Dent
+Dent, Dean

-Clovis Kilmartin
+Kilmartin, Clovis

-Mark Pollard (reelection)
+Pollard, Mark (reelection)

-Cheryl Roberts
+Roberts, Cheryl

-Gavin Short (reelection)
+Short, Gavin (reelection)

-Roger Spink (reelection)
+Spink, Roger (reelection)

-Lee Summers
+Summers, Lee

-Leona Vidal (reelection)
+Vidal, Leona (reelection)

-Gary Webb
+Webb, Gary

 The four candidates for the three Camp benches,

-Jack Ford (reelection)
+Ford, Jack (reelection)

-Andy Watson.
+Watson.
+Andrew

 (Only Jack Ford is after reelection since the other two Camp members, John Birmingham and Teslyn Barkman are not running)